tobega/tailspin-v0/TailspinReference.md

 A block is simply a series of value chains that either dry up, with no value for the next stage;
-produce a value (or several) that gets emitted out of the template (by `!`); sends a value to a [sink](#sinks); or, most important, __sends a value to the [matchers](#matchers)__
+produce a value (or several) that gets emitted out of the template (by `!`); sends a value to a [sink](#sinks); or, most important, by the `#` marker, __sends a value to the [matchers](#matchers)__

 The initial block is executed with the value passed into the template accessible as the current value, `$it`, at the beginning of each chain.
 If no initial block is provided, the current value is sent to the [matchers](#matchers).

-_Current limitations_: You cannot have an empty match block nor an empty templates object.
+You cannot have an empty match block nor an empty templates object, but you can specify `void` as a do-nothing action.

-_Possible future directions_: There may be some default behaviour applied if no matching matcher is found, perhaps to just deconstruct the object and sent its children to the matchers in turn.
+Inside a templates object, sending to templates can be used as an additional type of _value chain_ for most value productions.

 #### Defined templates
 Templates can be defined with an identifier as a top-level statement or inside another templates object.